YangLi1/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - A blob is essentially a file in a git repository, such as the README.md file.
+This is how git represents a file.
-2. tree - TODO
+2. tree - The directory for the repo, the tree contains indentifiers, the location, and metadata for the repo.
-3. commit - TODO
+3. commit - Commits hold the metadata for changes made to files in the repository.
+Commits make the changes permanent.
-4. repo - TODO
+4. repo - The outer database (think of it like a container) that contains all of the trees, blobs and anything else related to git.
-5. hash - TODO
+5. hash - The unique identifier of each file that is part of the git repository.